mirjanacale/Mollavie/README.md

 ---

+#### Error Handling

+Custom error pages for 400, 403, 404, and 500 errors are implemented and tested.
+Users always see branded, helpful messages—never default Django error screens.

 ## Deployment
 This project utilizes [Heroku](http://heroku.com) , for deployment, allowing developers to build, run, and manage applications in the cloud.
 Follow these steps to deploy the ArtBlog on Heroku: